What is SuperSlot?

 How many channels per slot does the SL-2 support?

 The SL-2 supports the SuperSlot spec, which has always supported up to four audio channels per slot.
+When used with two Wisycom MCR54 receivers, the 8-Series can receive up to eight channels of wireless audio.

 I see the SL-2 can support four channels per slot.
 How about the SL-6?